GDPR: What should I be doing?

 - How long have you held it for?

-At the same time, understand how information flows around the business, and how employees actually handle it.
-For this, it can help to think of information in the cycle stages: usage, sharing and disposal.
+At the same time, understand how information flows around the organisation, and how employees actually handle it.
+All of this information helps to determine:

-Plan and implement:Naturally, the next stage is to prepare and deploy a plan for plugging the gaps.
-Start with policies and procedures, which need to be redrafted to reflect the new changes.
-The aim is to create a flexible Information Governance Framework (IGF) that meets compliance, yet enables you to deliver on short and long-term strategies.
+Start with systems and processes, and any policies that you use to govern them.
+These may need to be redrafted to reflect the new changes.
+The aim is to create a flexible Information Governance Framework (IGF) that meets compliance, yet enables you to deliver on short and long-term business objectives.

-You can also begin to deliver awareness and education activities that bring employees up to standard.
-Larger businesses will likely need a more formal internal communications change programme, while smaller businesses may only require a few informal training sessions.
+You can also begin to deliver awareness and education activities that prepare employees for the new law.
+Larger organisations will likely need a more formal change programme, while smaller ventures may only require a few informal training sessions.